p-w/mailtrain-wordpress-gutenberg-block/README.md

 # Mailtrain WordPress Gutenberg Block

+## Status

+This Plugin is still in active development and should be considered draft or alpha status.

 ## Features

 This Plugin adds a new block to WordPress' new Gutenberg editor.
 It allows you to embed subscription forms from Mailtrain in WordPress (or WooCommerce).

 ## Installation

 *From Source*